Data Governance

 - Good quality data and external returns reflect a well-run institution and this is likely to increase the University’s external credibility.

-- The University’s Audit Committee is required to give, as part of its annual opinion, assurance over management and quality assurance of data submitted to HESA, the OfS and other external agencies.
+- The University’s Risk and Audit Committee is required to give, as part of its annual opinion, assurance over management and quality assurance of data submitted to HESA, the OfS and other external agencies.

 - The University’s senior management are required to provide representations in the annual audited financial statements that internal controls are effective, including assurance over data quality.